MauricinhoMorales/Zoneminder/README.md

 - Set `MULTI_PORT_START` and `MULTI_PORT_END` to define a port range for ES multi-port operation.
 - The commands above use a host path of `/mnt/Zoneminder` to map the container config and cache directories.
 This is going to be persistent directory that will retain data across container/image stop/restart/deletes.
 ZM mysql/other config data/event files/etc are kept here.
 You can change this to any directory in your host path that you want to.

-#### User Script

-You can enable a custom user script that will run every time the container is started.

-Put your script in the /mnt/Zoneminder/ folder and name it userscript.sh.
-The script will be executed each time the container is started before Zoneminder is started.
-Be sure to `chmod +x userscript.sh` so the script is executable.
-Set `ADVANCED_SCRIPT="1"` environment variable to enable your script.

 #### Adding Nvidia GPU support to the Zoneminder.